|

 story."

-out his mobile phone.
-He speed-dialled Wyn's number.
-To his relief it
+pulled out his mobile phone.
+He speed-dialled Wyn’s number.
+To his

-connected.
-"Wyn, are you all right?
+relief it connected.
+“Wyn, are you all right?
 Where are you?
-Are the others
+Are

-him to be released.
+waiting for him to be released.
 They have this thing that sets bones.
-He'll be good

-"Ok," he said.
+“Ok.”
 He turned to Vahle.
-"Where are we going,
+“Where are we going, by the

 "My headquarters.
 I'll have a car sent to get your friends."